 Interview by Danny Coleman

-To purchase the the disc and/ir discover more about Dave Vargo; please go to www.davevargomusic.com.
+To discover more about Joe Louis Walker, please go to www.joelouiswalker.com.

 Danny Coleman (Danny Coleman is a veteran musician and writer from central New Jersey.
 He hosts a weekly radio program entitled “Rock On Radio” airing Sunday evenings at 10 p.m.
 EST on multiple internet radio outlets where he features indie/original bands and solo artists.)